 Stony Brook University

-Consider this University if you are looking for the best in-state tuition for a cheap film school.
+Consider this university, one of the cheapest colleges in New York, if you are looking for the best in-state tuition for a cheap film school.
 Although Stony Brook University does not offer undergraduate programs in film, this school offers one of the most comprehensive graduate degrees in filmmaking.

 The Master of Fine Arts in Filmmaking is a 45 to 48 credit course that helps students learn how to craft a script, operate state-of-the-art camera equipment, and develop a realistic budget and production plans.